el3um4s/renderer-for-electron-system-info/README.md

 });
 ```

-From the renderer you can use:
+In the renderer you can use:

 ```ts
 let isWindows = false;